Southern question: First Republic

 After the war, the Mafia gained enormous power in some important regions of southern Italy, first in Sicily and then in Calabria and Campania.
-The southern question was discussed at length in the Constituent Assembly and, precisely to emphasize the national and constitutional dimension of the problem, it was provided in article 119 of the Constitution that "in order to provide for specific purposes, and in particular to strengthen the south and the islands, the State shall allocate by law to the various regions special contributions".
+The southern question was discussed at length in the Constituent Assembly.
+Precisely to emphasize the national and constitutional dimension of the problem, it was provided in Article 119 of the Constitution that "in order to provide for specific purposes, and in particular to strengthen the south and the islands, the state shall allocate by law to the various regions special contributions."
 This reference was later removed by Constitutional Revision Act No. 3/2001.
 At various times, the Italian government allocated funds to the development of the south, even creating a financial institution called the Cassa per il Mezzogiorno to manage the flows.
-The Mafia, for its part, invested its illegal proceeds in legitimate activities.
-However, such movements ended up diverting public funds, or laundering the proceeds of crime, rather than financing productive enterprises.
-Too often, public investments were misused and were used by large public and private groups in the north to set up industrial plants in areas poorly served by infrastructure, with administrative headquarters often far from the production facilities, but nevertheless taking advantage of the large amounts of public capital allocated there.
+The Mafia, for its part, invested its illegal proceeds in legitimate activities; however, such movements ended up diverting public funds or laundering the proceeds of crime, rather than financing productive enterprises.
+Public investments were too often misused and were used by large public and private groups in the north to set up industrial plants in areas poorly served by infrastructure, with administrative headquarters often far from the production facilities, but nevertheless taking advantage of the large amounts of public capital allocated there.

 Many northern industrial groups were encouraged by public subsidies to establish themselves in the south, but such decisions proved to be uneconomical in some respects, as many of these industrial experiments soon failed when the public subsidies ended.
 For their part, the large companies that joined these projects and the political parties that promoted them took advantage of the uncomfortable environment in which they operated by resorting to patronage practices in hiring, without ever emphasizing productivity or the value added by business activities.
 These pernicious practices, called "welfarism", led to a profound change in the laws of the market and to the abortion of any possible economic development of the most depressed areas of the country.
 Italian private capital avoided the south unless it was encouraged by the allocation of substantial public funds, considering that any investment in a productive sector not subsidized by the state was doomed to failure.
-Although the situation today is very different, patronage attitudes still persist in southern politics, and all too often large public contracts in the south are awarded to the usual large industrial groups.
+Although the situation is very different in the 21st century, patronage attitudes still persist in southern politics, and all too often large public contracts in the south are awarded to the usual large industrial groups.